g-fliri/persona_simulator/README.md

 ## Run:

 Type 'python main.py' from main folder to launch the server app.
 You can then open the frontend typing 'localhost:8808' in your web browser address bar.
 Ask questions and have fun!
+Note: you need to provide a valid OpenAI API key to make the app work.
+Just add a .env file to the main directory and put 'OPENAI_API_KEY=<your-API-key-here>' in it.

 Type 'python run_testset.py' to generate test runs on the excel dataset in 'data' folder'.